matt611/nextjs-demo/README.md

-## NextJS Demo App
+# NextJS Demo App
 This is a demo app using NextJS.

+### Features
-It includes role based user authentication and registration.
-It uses prisma to model a postgresql database.
+* role based user authentication and registration using NextAuth.
+* Prisma ORM modeling a postgresql database.

 ### Local Dev
 Add env variables to .env.local: